 that departs the main road north less than a mile from Mountain

-The 505/835 ATV trail network is one of the best along the entire Tour.
+The 505/835 ATV trail network is one of the better ones along the

 Follow the 505 north several miles to Soda Creek

 Point then continue as the trail gradually wraps west and

 follows a series of switchbacks down the mountain to Red River and FS